 Mindfulness refers to various traits, practices and processes that share a common emphasis on the ability to be in the present moment through nonjudgmental attention and awareness.
 It involves the ability to pay attention to both internal (cognitions, bodily sensations) and external (environmental features, social interactions) stimuli and doing so in a way that does not evoke judgement or evaluation.
 Our lab is involved in several studies examining mindfulness.
-This includes testing a brief mindfulness-based intervention for healthcare workers, examining how mindfulness may enhance mentoring and other close relationships, how mindful parenting may relate to work-family outcomes, and exploring the intersection between mindfulness and acts of altruism.
+This includes examining how mindfulness may enhance mentoring and other close relationships, a brief mindfulness-based intervention to reduce workaholism, how mindful parenting may relate to work-family outcomes, and exploring the intersection between mindfulness and acts of social support and altruism.

 Mentoring & Relationships at Work

 The ECHO Lab is also interested in organizational mentoring.
 Dr. Eby’s research in this area has focused on both formal and informal mentoring, as well as the positive and potentially negative aspects of mentoring.
 An upcoming series of studies will examine how mentoring experiences relate to physiological indicators of health for both mentors and protégés using both laboratory and field-based methods.
 We will also be exploring how mentor and protégé mindfulness may enhance mentoring experiences for both individuals, and how the practice of mindfulness may improve relational functioning.
-Other on-going or planned projects focus on mentoring episodes and affective responses, relational turning points in mentoring, and how being in personal recovery from substance abuse affects relational functioning in work groups.
+Other on-going or planned projects focus on mentoring episodes and affective responses, relational turning points in mentoring, and how to most effectively match mentors and mentees.